Black-Scholes in a CEV random environment: Model and main results

-\begin{remark}\ \begin{enumerate}[(i)] \item This result explicitly links the shape and fatness of the right tail of the variance distribution at the forward-start date and the asymptotic form and explosion rate of the small-maturity forward smile.
+\begin{remark} \ \begin{enumerate}[(i)] \item Corollary~\ref{cor:fwdsmilegene} explicitly links the shape and fatness of the right tail of the variance distribution at the forward-start date and the asymptotic form and explosion rate of the small-maturity forward smile.
 Take for example $p>1$: the density of the variance in the right wing is dominated by the polynomial~$y^{-2p}$ and the exponential dependence on~$y$ is irrelevant.
 So the smaller $p$ in this case, the fatter the right tail and hence the larger the coefficient of the expansion.
 This also explains the algebraic (not exponential) dependence for forward-start option prices. \item The asymptotics in the $p>1$ case are extreme and the algebraic dependence on~$\tau$ is similar to small-maturity exponential L\'evy models.
 This extreme nature is related to the fatness of the right tail of the variance distribution: for example, the $3/2$ model ($p=3/2$) allows for the occurrence of extreme paths with periods of very high instantaneous volatility (see~\cite[Figure 3 ]{D12}). \item The asymptotics in Theorems~\ref{theorem:genfwdst} and~\ref{theorem:genfwdsm} remain the same (at this order) regardless of whether the variance process is absorbing or reflecting at zero when $p\in(-\infty,1/2)$.
-Intuitively this is because absorption or reflection primarily influences the left tail whereas small-maturity forward smile asymptotics are influenced by the shape of the right tail of the variance distribution. \end{enumerate} \end{remark}
+Intuitively this is because absorption or reflection primarily influences the left tail whereas small-maturity forward smile asymptotics are influenced by the shape of the right tail of the variance distribution. \item When $p=1/2$ in Corollary~\ref{cor:fwdsmilegene}, the asymptotics are the same as in~\cite[Theorem 4.1]{JR2013} for the Heston model.
+This seems to indicate that the key quantity determining the small-maturity forward smile explosion rate is the variance distribution at the forward-start date, and not the actual dynamics of the stock price. \item Practitioners~\cite{Ba,B02} have stated that the Heston model ($p=1/2$) produces small-maturity forward smiles that are too convex and "U-shaped" and inconsistent with observations, but that SABR-or lognormal-based models ($p=1$) produce less convex or "U-shaped" small-maturity forward smiles.
+Our results provide theoretical insight into this effect.
+We observed in Section~\ref{sec:numericsgenfwdsmile} and Figure ~\ref{fig:RandomBSSurface} that the explosion effect was more stable for strikes close to the money as one increased~$p$.
+The strike dependence of the asymptotic implied volatility in Theorem~\ref{theorem:genfwdsm} is given by $K\mapsto \sqrt{|\log K|}$ for $p=1/2$ and $K\mapsto |\log K|$ for $p=1$.
+It is clear from the figures that the forward implied volatility is more U-shaped for $p\geq 1$. \end{enumerate} \end{remark}